Changissnz/selfinterest/README.md

 translate into the need for identity-based selflessness, something very subject to the whims of design by more than one instance of self-interest; the default identity of a media with multiple participants is the whole of them all and functionally contained at that.
 Identity provides definition, definition has meaning, allusion to identity strengthens resistance against doubt, and correspondence to identity reaffirms origin that must be good of strength.
+The force of self-interest would produce thought and action as if there were no self responsible for the instance of it if there were no identity at all in this mix of media and haphazard in the awareness of the rules of artificial or natural axiom.